lemonheroine/MicroserviceMeasure/README.md

 This repository includes the following significant documents for the paper submission:

-1. MicroParser:
+1. measure:
-programs for recovering microservices and their interdependences from open source projects.
+Programs for calculating MCI metrics and for simulating change impacts across microservices

-2. data:
+2. MicroParser:
-recovered data from the 15 open source projects
+Programs for recovering architecture (microservices and their interdependences) from open source projects.
+Note that due to the popularity of Spring Cloud framework in MSA community, currently we only provided architecture recovery program for the projects developed by Java and Spring Cloud OpenFeign.

-3. measure:
+3. data:
-programs for calculating MCI metrics and for simulating change impacts across microservices
+Recovered architecture data from the 15 MSA open source projects